mirusser/mirusser/README.md

 - Health checks, logging, and “keep it running” improvements (reliability/observability)
 - Writing tests, doing code reviews, and iterating on architecture

-About 6 years of commercial expierience
+About 6 years of commercial experience

 ---